AlexEmerton/xintra/README.md

   1. Create sections with information about each question(year, page, question number)
   2. Make the search terms more undestandble
   3. Add functionality to go to the result page directly from a search bar

+ v0.3.1

+  Updated the json files
+  Updated the results js file